ZAAHIR (2) m ArabicDerived from Arabic

 Leah) and the ancestor of one of the twelve tribes of Israel.

-ZECHARIAH m Biblical, EnglishFrom the Hebrew name
+Zechariah m Biblical, EnglishFrom the Hebrew name

-זְכַרְיָה (Zekharyah) meaning
+זְכַרְיָה (Zeḵarya) meaning

-"YAHWEH remembers", from
+"Yahweh remembers", from the roots

-זָכַר (zakhar) meaning "to remember" and
+זָכַר (zaḵar) meaning "to remember" and

-יָה (yah) referring to the Hebrew God.
+יָהּ (yah) referring to the Hebrew God.
 This is the name of many characters in the Old Testament, including the prophet Zechariah, the author of the Book of Zechariah.
 The name also appears in the New Testament belonging to the father of

 John the Baptist, who was temporarily made dumb because of his disbelief.
 He is regarded as a saint by Christians.
 In some versions of the New Testament his name is spelled in the Greek form